beakos/cli-cheatsheet/README.md

 I will be adding more to this cheatsheet.
 Commands used are at random times.
 Any requests please let me know.

+# Current Status of Documents
+This repository is currently under research, development and review.
+These files also ***should not*** be made public until further notice by the owner.
+If you are collaborating in development, please take careful consideration in copying other people's work, I do not condone copying others work.

+We will work through all our research and confirm to release in the future.
+This is dependent on our listed requirements as per listed above.

 ## Short-term Goals
 - Research and note down most common commands used for CLI programs
 - Group and collate commands.
 Arguments with more than a certain amount of